In this post: Lithium Vs. AGM – A Battery Showdown

 Now as far as operating in high and low temperatures, both battery types come out around the same.
 You’ll want to look at the specific temperature range for the battery you’re interested in, but lithium and AGM come out around the same.
 Ionic lithium can operate from as low as -4℉ to 140℉.
 Many AGM batteries claim the same specs.

-Now if you are wanting to charge a battery in frigid conditions a lithium heated battery may be your answer.
-This option is ideal for those that RV in harsh environments.
+Now if you want to charge a battery in frigid conditions a lithium heated battery may be your answer.
+This option is ideal for those who RV in harsh environments.

 Safety & Environmental Impact